-Families play a critical role in navigating thier child's educational experience from preschool all the way through college.
-The school community can support families by connecting them to resources and activities for thier child that supports thier unique needs.
+Families play a critical role in navigating their child's educational experience from preschool all the way through college.
+The school community can support families by connecting them to resources and activities for their child that supports their unique needs.